You’ve slaved day and night to get the work done for your client.

 Context is provided on page one, to show the clear need for the service.

-Design Pro Tip: Build charts and graphs within the Venngage editor and add them to your report.
+Design Pro Tip: Build charts and graphs within the Venngage editor and add them to your business report.
 Enter your data in a spreadsheet or import your data directly from a Google Sheet.
 Watch the chart or graph transform automatically.

-The below consulting report template works as both a report and presentation.
+The below consulting report template works as both a business report and presentation.
 It also makes great use of different types of charts and graphs to present information:

 Click “Create” to customize this presentation.
 Once in the editor, click any of the charts or graphs to modify them.